 John Adams Elementary School

-- John Adams Elementary School's student population of 428 students has declined by 5% over five school years.
+- John Adams Elementary School's student population of 435 students has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-5|